Pib0/NeinCraft/README.md

-# SteinCraft
+# NeinCraft
-An enhanced version of smb123w64gb's Minecraft for Wii U editor!
+A really enhanced version of DrJillStein's Minecraft for Wii U editor!

-Modify .PCK archives as you please!(And Build Walls too)
+Modify .PCK archives as you please!

 ### Features:
 * Open and Save .PCK archives